Integrating Special Populations (ISP) Pilot Program

 - OSU Faculty: Tenure-track, clinical, and research faculty with appointments at any College at The Ohio State University (not solely Health Sciences).
 For PI eligibility at OSU, please visit: http://research.osu.edu/award-lifecycle/how-to-be-a-p-i/.

 - Clinical Faculty: Individuals with primary appointment in a clinical division, who are not Principal Investigators in The Research Institute at Nationwide Children’s Hospital.

 - Research Faculty: Principal Investigators in a Center at The Research Institute at Nationwide Children’s Hospital (research faculty may be clinicians who see patients).

 Prior to submitting an application, applicants and mentors must have completed all necessary research training (RCR and/or GCP training, if the project involves human subjects).

 Timeline and Funding Information

-Funding of up to $40,000 in funding per award cycle to either one investigator or multiple investigators at NCH/OSU to cover direct costs; however, no indirect support will be provided.
+The ISP Pilot Program offers up to $40,000 in funding per award cycle to either one investigator or multiple investigators at NCH/OSU to cover direct costs; however, no indirect support will be provided.
 Please note that support for faculty salaries is therefore not provided or covered as part of CCTS pilot programs.
 The award period will last for 12 months, with the start date coinciding with the notification of award.
 ISP pilots do not have a mechanism for no-cost extensions.
 Any funds that are not spent during the annual award period will be forfeited by the investigator.

 Applications are to be submitted electronically by 5:00 PM on June 15, 2019.
 Applications should be submitted online via REDCap.
 Any questions related to this program, including eligibility or application consideration, can be submitted to the ECLR for the ISP Pilot Program at CCTS@NationwideChildrens.org